In addition to the Prepared SCU plan, other key resources for working on campus include the following:

 Campus entrance, building entrance, and local area signs and postings are an important component of educating people about SCU's COVID-19 protection protocols.
 Adhere to all posted requirements in any given area.
 SCU will provide supervisors and/or unit heads with various signage templates they can use in their respective work areas as well.

 Persons entering the workplace are to pre-screen for COVID-19 symptoms.
 It is preferred that employees perform their symptom screen prior to coming to campus rather than upon arrival to campus.
 The requirement for checking symptoms prior to coming on campus applies to guests, contractors, and vendors as well.

 - New loss of taste or smell

 If you experience COVID-19 symptoms notify your supervisor and remain home.
-If you are already on campus, please go home.
-Per Santa Clara County public health directives, you must be tested and self-isolate at home until the results of the test are available.
+If you are already on campus, please go home and do not return to campus until symptoms have subsided.

 Positive COVID-19 Test With/Without Symptoms

 If you test positive for COVID-19 you must remain at home and self-isolate.
 Contact your supervisor and HR (firstname.lastname@example.org) and call 408-554-5100 to report the positive case Contact tracing will be implemented by SCU’s CICT Team.

 - If you Test Positive for COVID-19, you must remain home and self-isolate.